 2. Type: interactive -n 'n-of-CPUs' -t 'time'.
 For example, interactive -n 10 -t 01:00:00 will give you 10 CPUs for one hour.

-Logout after using your session (use the logout function in the System menu) to release resources.
+Logout after using your session to release resources.

 The next sections provide information to run some supported packages from PReSTO on the MAX IV cluster.
 To fully explore the capabilities of the software and job submission in the cluster (important if you are planning to go beyond data reduction and run longer jobs) please refer to the individual programs documentation and the PReSTO help pages.
 The entire list of software available through PReSTO is listed here.